-Contents of your home generally include things that are not fixed: this could include any artifacts, computers, cameras, televisions, CD players, clothes, jewelry, furniture and even fridge and freezer contents.
+Contents of your home generally include things that are not fixed: this could include any artefacts, computers, cameras, televisions, CD players, clothes, jewellery, furniture and even fridge and freezer contents.
 Sometimes your contents insurance will cover items such as bicycles that generally live at home but are taken away sometimes.
 Other policies will cover things like handbag contents in the event of theft.
 Furthermore, some policies will cover accidental damage and legal expenses incurred whilst pursuing personal liability claims.

 In order to determine how much your premium will be the insurer will need to ask you numerous questions.

 - When you are at your property: if you leave it vacant for much of the year your premium could skyrocket.
 Uninhabited properties are obviously more at risk from burglary.

 - What your job is: if you are away a lot, or you are in a particularly high-profile position you could face a higher premium.

 - Your criminal record, and your past insurance claims record.